NitrofMtl/MicroTuple/ReadMe.md

-// This file is part of MicroTuple.
+ This file is part of MicroTuple.

-//
-// MicroTuple is free software: you can redistribute it and/or modify
-// it under the terms of the GNU General Public License as published by
-// the Free Software Foundation, either version 2 of the License, or
-// (at your option) any later version.
+ MicroTuple is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-//
-// uHTTP is distributed in the hope that it will be useful,
-// but WITHOUT ANY WARRANTY; without even the implied warranty of
-// MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-// GNU General Public License for more details.
+ MicroTuple is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-//
-// You should have received a copy of the GNU General Public License
-// along with Nome-Programma.
+ You should have received a copy of the GNU General Public License along with Nome-Programma.
 If not, see <http://www.gnu.org/licenses/>.

-//Copyright (c) 02/04/2020 NitrofMtl
+Copyright (c) 02/04/2020 NitrofMtl